 \section{Introduction}

-In the realm of contemporary economic analysis, decision makers' preferences are commonly taken as exogenously given and fixed.
+In contemporary economic analysis, decision makers' preferences are commonly taken as exogenously given and fixed.
 However, preferences themselves can be the products of a lengthy evolutionary process.
-A significant query arises regarding why certain preferences persist while others dissipate throughout human history. \cite{GuthYaari1992} and \cite{Guth1995} were pioneers of the ``indirect evolutionary approach," which provides an effective theoretical framework for apprehending preference evolution: preferences dictate behavior, behavior determines fitness success, and fitness success, in turn, regulates how preferences evolve.
-A preference type is considered evolutionarily stable if, when predominant in a population, it can resist invasions from alternative preference types.\footnote{The idea of the approach has been proposed by several earlier papers including \cite{Becker1976}, \cite{Hirshleifer1977}, \cite{RubinandPaul1979}, and \cite{Frank1987}.
-See subsequent works by \cite{Robson1990}, \cite{ockenfels1993cooperation}, \cite{ellingsen1997evolution}, \cite{BesterGuth1998JEBO}, \cite{GuthKliemt1998RS}, \cite{FershtmanWeiss1998}, \cite{huck1999indirect} \cite{McNamaraetal1999}, \cite{bolle2000altruism}, \cite{Kockesenetal2000JET}, \cite{possajennikov2000evolutionary}, \cite{OkVega-Redondo2001JET}, \cite{ElyYilankaya2001JET}, \cite{sethi2001preference}, \cite{van2006why}, \cite{Dekeletal2007RESTUD}, \citet{heifetz2007dynamic, heifetz2007maximize}, \cite{akcay2009theory}, \cite{herold2009evolutionary}, \cite{alger2010public}, \citet{alger2010kinship, AlgerAndWeibull2012JTB, algerandweibull2013ecma, AlgerAndWeibull2016GEB}, \cite{Lehmann2015Evolution}, \citet{Wu2017BT, Wu2019IJGT}, \cite{Lahkar2019JME}, \cite{Algeretal2020JET}, \cite{AlgerLehmann2023WP}, \cite{Carvalhoetal2023}.} Recent surveys by \cite{AlgerWeibull2019ARE} and \cite{Alger2022} elucidate the approach.\footnote{See also \cite{RobsonandSamuelson2011} for a critical assessment of the approach.} In most works that align with this approach, behavior refers to the choices made in some two-player game by a population of individuals who are paired according to some exogenous random matching process.\footnote{A few papers consider multilateral games \citep{Lehmann2015Evolution, AlgerAndWeibull2016GEB, Algeretal2020JET} or all individuals play ``the field" \citep{Lahkar2019JME, bandhu2023survival}.
-In the former case, matching is also assumed to be exogenous, while in the latter case, matching plays no role.} Nevertheless, they neglect to consider a crucial aspect of behavior: preferences not only shape individuals' choices in the underlying game after they are matched but also determine their matching patterns in the first place, i.e., how people choose their partners and get paired with one another.
+An important question arises regarding why certain preferences persist while others dissipate throughout human history. \citet{GuthYaari1992} and \citet{Guth1995} introduce the ``indirect evolutionary approach,'' which is a useful theoretical framework for understanding preference evolution: Preferences dictate behavior, behavior determines fitness success, and fitness success regulates how preferences evolve.
+A preference type is considered evolutionarily stable if, when predominant in a population, it can resist invasions from alternative preference types; see recent surveys by \citet{AlgerWeibull2019ARE}; and \citet{Alger2022}.\footnote{See also \citet{RobsonandSamuelson2011} for a critical assessment of the approach.} In most work that aligns with this approach, behavior refers to the choices made in some two-player game by a population of individuals who are paired according to some exogenous random matching process.\footnote{A few papers consider multilateral games \citep{Lehmann2015Evolution, AlgerAndWeibull2016GEB, Algeretal2020JET} or ones in which all individuals ``play the field'' \citep{Lahkar2019JME, bandhu2023survival}.
+In the former case, matching is also assumed to be exogenous; in the latter case, matching plays no role.} Nevertheless, they neglect to consider a crucial aspect of behavior: Preferences not only shape individuals' choices in the underlying game after they are matched but also determine their matching patterns in the first place---i.e., how people choose their partners and get paired with one another.